-Schema property Result

-type rdfs:Class

-subClassOf S with $S \subset C$

-extent $R'$ with $R' \subset R$
+Schema property Result type $subClassOf$ $extent$ rdfs:Class $S \text{ with } S \subset C$ $R' \text{ with } R' \subset R$

-Table $5.3$ : Schema properties for class nodes. --------------- -------- ------------ ----- ------- -------- range of a superproperty should be superclasses for the current property's domain or range, respectively.
+Each node representing a property has five schema properties as shown in Table IV.
+The type of a property node is rdf:Property.
+The set of superproperties (properties which the current property is specializing) is given by subPropertyOf.
+Note that the domain or range of a superproperty should be superclasses for the current property's domain or range, respectively.
 The domain and range return sets of classes that represent the domain and the range, respectively, of the property node.
 The extent of a property node is the set of resource pairs linked by the current property: this set of pairs is a subset of the Cartesian product between the associated domain and range extents.